nebula-orchestrator/docs/docs/use.md

 # Configuring Nebula

-Configuring can be done either via envvars or via replacing the attached conf.json to one with your own variables, more info about possible config variables can be found at the [config page](http://nebula.readthedocs.io/en/latest/config/)
+Configuring can be done either via envvars or via replacing the attached conf.json to one with your own variables, more info about possible config variables & the config file location can be found at the [config page](http://nebula.readthedocs.io/en/latest/config/)

 # Creating & configuring apps